Head-to-head comparison across 1benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 262K

 Pick GPT-5.3 Codex if you want the stronger benchmark profile.
-Ling 2.6 Flash only becomes the better choice if you want the cheaper token bill or you would rather avoid the extra latency and token burn of a reasoning model.
+Ling 2.6 Flash only becomes the better choice if you would rather avoid the extra latency and token burn of a reasoning model.

 GPT-5.3 Codex's sharpest advantage is in coding, where it averages 63.1 against 27.

 GPT-5.3 Codex has the edge for coding in this comparison, averaging 63.1 versus 27.
-Ling 2.6 Flash stays close enough that the answer can still flip depending on your workload.
+Inside this category, Terminal-Bench Hard is the benchmark that creates the most daylight between them.

 For engineers, researchers, and the plain curious — a weekly brief on new models, ranking shifts, and pricing changes.